Malaysia jet search flights called off due to severe weather

 "The forecast in the area was calling for severe icing, severe turbulence and near zero visibility," said Lieutenant Commander Adam Schantz, the officer in charge of the U.S. Navy Poseidon P8 aircraft detachment.

-"Anybody who's out there is coming home and all additional sorties from here are cancelled."
+"Anybody who's out there is coming home and all additional sorties from here are canceled."